CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Available in multiple rim depths

-- Available with white or black decals
+- Available with chrome or black decals

 - Brake Type: Rim or Disc